EricPascolo/CHECK/README.md

                 __init__.py     bin       in

 **CHECKTEST** is a python package so at each directory level there must exist a _ init_.py file.
 The **CHECKTEST**  recipes are contained in  _ init_.py file at the end of descriptor directory.
-In the example structure reported above we have two **CHECKTEST** write extended:
+In the example structure reported above we have two **CHECKTEST** written explicity:

   - test1/x86/__ init__.py this test is named *"test1"* and is designed to x86 target architecture
   - test2/__ init__.py this test is named *"test2"* and is designed to all architecture.